 All blood and bodily fluids must be treated as contaminated.
-Always practice thorough hand washing immediately after contact with blood, bodily fluids or contaminated objects.
-Wear barrier protection, such as gloves, goggles, face masks/shields, fluid resistant aprons, gowns, boots, and use ventilation devices for resuscitation, whenever there is a possibility of contact with blood/body fluids, substances exist.
+Always practice thorough hand washing immediately after contact with blood, bodily fluids or contaminate objects.
+Wear barrier protection, such as gloves.
+Goggles, face masks/shields, fluid resistant gowns, and use ventilation devices for resuscitation, whenever there is a possibility of contact with blood/body fluids, substances exist.
 Healthcare workers who have open lesions, dermatitis or other skin irritations should not participate in direct patient care.
 Contaminated needles must not be bent, clipped or recapped.

-PERSONAL PROTECTIVE EQUIPMENT (PPE): (Available in the PPE wall storage units located in the unit hallways.)
+PERSONAL PROTECTIVE EQUIPMENT (PPE): (Available

+in the PPE wall storage units located in the unit hallways.)

-- 1. CPR pocket mask.
+- 1. Mask.

-- 2. Surgical mask.

-- 3. Goggles/full face shield.
+- 2. Goggles/full face shield.

-- 4. Fluid resistant apron or cover gowns.
+- 3. Fluid resistant cover gowns.

-- Protective gloves (latex and vinyl).
+- 4. Protective gloves (latex and vinyl).

-- 6. Protective shoe covers.

-- 7. Protective hair covers.